Classic beaded lace bespoke wedding dress

 Official photographs by Sebastian Lomas

-The dress was made in two parts, a strapless underdress in ivory silk Georgette (a type of matt finish chiffon) and a removable beaded lace over-bodice.
+The classic beaded lace bespoke wedding dress was made in two parts.
+I made a strapless underdress in ivory silk Georgette (a type of matt finish chiffon) and a removable beaded lace over-bodice.
 The main dress had a firm, boned bodice with a sweetheart neckline and concealed zip back fastening.
-It was made with a base of duchess satin, with the silk georgette ruched on the bodice and cascading into the flare of the skirt.
+Te underlayers made of duchess satin.
+Over the top I used silk georgette, ruched on the bodice and cascading into the flare of the skirt.

-The lace over bodice had a higher neckline finished with a wide scalloped edging, also used on the short, t-shirt type sleeves.
-The bottom edge of the lace finished just below Sarah-Louise’s natural waistline and was finished with a more subtle scalloped edge.
+The lace over bodice had a higher neckline than the main dress.
+I added a wide scalloped edging, also used on the short, t-shirt type sleeves.
+The bottom edge of the lace finished just below Sarah-Louise’s natural waistline.
+And I used another, narrower but matching, scalloped lace edging to finish it.
 It fastened at the centre back with feature buttons and loops.

 scalloped edge lace beaded bolero over bodice